-This award is initiated by a gift from Chuck and Wilise Walker.
+This award was initiated by a gift from Chuck and Wilise Walker.

 The COLSA Community of Teaching and Research Scholars Award acknowledges a tenured or tenure-track COLSA assistant, associate or full professor who has demonstrated excellence as a classroom, field or laboratory teacher in one or more of the following areas: molecular and cellular life sciences, marine biology or biomedical sciences.
 The awardee is someone who demonstrates a commitment to peer mentoring by inspiring undergraduate, graduate and post-doctoral students to share their knowledge and skills with each other.
 The intention of this award is to preserve the unique style of teaching and research embodied by Chuck Walker and to honor the incredible impact he had on generations of students in the College of Life Sciences and Agriculture.

 - The awardee must be a tenured or tenure-track COLSA assistant, associate or full professor who has demonstrated excellence in teaching a foundational or upper-level major elective course in one or more of the following disciplines: molecular and cellular life sciences, marine biology, or biomedical sciences.
 Demonstration of teaching excellence includes student evaluations of teaching effectiveness, peer evaluations by other faculty and letters of support from faculty who have observed and co-taught courses with the awardee.

 - The awardee must also have a history of mentoring undergraduate, graduate or post-doctoral students in laboratory research and have a history of creating an environment in which advanced undergraduate students, graduate students or post-doctoral students in the awardee’s laboratory share their knowledge and skills with one another.